-A gold aureus of Roman Emperor Nerva reflects the
+Gold aureus of Roman Emperor Nerva in auction

 Connect with Coin World:

 “This was a difficult act for an elderly senator to follow, especially since for at least six decades now the army had been instrumental in making and maintaining emperors,” according to the catalog.
 “Money was key to Nerva’s success: he maintained Domitian’s standards of heavy, pure aurei and he devoted reverse types to the army.”

 The reverse may represent Nerva’s hope that the army and the senate could work together (though their relationship was strained by two assassination plots the year this coin was issued).
 Nerva died of natural causes four months after issuing this coin and was succeeded by Trajan.

 The coin has “an almost invisible edge nick at four o’clock on obverse,” but is otherwise Good Very Fine / About Extremely Fine.
 It has an estimate of 12,500 Swiss francs ($12,882 U.S.) in the auction in Zurich.